Placement Process

 and max_y_position

-decision variables from the optimal placement and relax the constraints by multiplying the max_x_position
+decision variables from the optimal placement and relax the constraints by changing the maximum width and height variables as follows

 We then post all the constraints similar to the optimal placement process with some additional constraints described below.